 Find the test dataset whose description contains DATASET (e.g. #1) and print it in binary representation to standard output.
+This does not work for script datasets.

 11.3.4 futhark dev options...
 PROGRAM

 A Futhark compiler development command, intentionally undocumented and intended for use in developing the Futhark compiler, not for programmers writing in Futhark.